lsst-sqre/sqr-081/index.rst

 LSST is a quasi-academic / casual dress environment.
 With SQuaRE you are not expected to suit up, but neither will you be frowned upon for doing so — do whatever makes you comfortable.
 Most people in the room will be in “engineer chic” — something like polos/khakis.

-Please email SQuaRE’s manager at [] if you have any questions (or would like advice on selecting a talk topic), and we look forward to seeing you soon.
+Please email SQuaRE’s manager at [] if you have any questions (or would like advice on selecting a talk topic).
+If you would find understanding the motivation behind our format helpful, you can read about it at sqr-081.lsst.io

 Appendix E: The reference call
 ==============================